The circuit can be divided into four functional blocks:

 Block 1: The Noise Source (Q2, R45)Components in this block Q2 — NPN transistor (noise source) R45 — 100 kΩ pull-up resistor +12V supply rail |

-What is happening here?Transistor Q2 is connected in an unusual way: instead of being used as a switch or linear amplifier, it is biased so that its base-emitter junction operates in or near reverse breakdown.
+What is happening here?Transistor Q2 is connected in an unusual way: instead of being used as a switch or linear amplifier, it is biased so that its base-emitter junction operates in reverse breakdown.
 In this condition, the junction generates a much larger noise signal than a forward-biased junction would.

 R45 (100 kΩ) connects the collector of Q2 to the +12V rail.
 This sets the operating current through the transistor and determines how much noise is generated.
 The noise appears as a tiny fluctuating voltage across the transistor.